 The three main types of insurance offered through your superannuation are:

-Put simply: if your mental health means you can’t work, then you may have a claim.
-We know that this period is stressful enough, particularly through COVID-19, so our team will handle the paperwork to maximise your entitlements.
+Put simply: if your mental health means you can’t work, then you may have a mental health claim.
+Our team will handle the paperwork to maximise your entitlements.

 We’ve successfully represented clients with a range of mental health conditions, including: